0xRyuzak1/0xRyuzak1.github.io/_posts/2023-12-05-htb-cybermonday.md

 Using `Nmap` to enumerate all open ports and services by doing this on two phases to speed things up :

 - **Phase 1 :** Make a simple scan to check for all opened `TCP` ports with high rate of checking port equel to 10000.
-- **Phase 2 :** After idetify the open ports start the sec phase to fingerprint (services, versions, etc) for each open port.
+- **Phase 2 :** After identify the open ports start the sec phase to fingerprint (services, versions, etc) for each open port.

 ```console